 Rival tribes confront each other as troops move into western city to quell violence.

-Deng specified that he was not saying that anything that had happened so far in Kenya amounted to genocide.
+However, Francis Deng said he was not saying that anything that had happened so far in Kenya amounted to genocide.

 |Send us your views|